JuliaSmoothOptimizers/RegularizedOptimization.jl/paper/paper.md

 The experiments highlight the effectiveness of the solvers implemented in [RegularizedOptimization.jl](https://github.com/JuliaSmoothOptimizers/RegularizedOptimization.jl) compared to **PANOC** from [ProximalAlgorithms.jl](https://github.com/JuliaFirstOrder/ProximalAlgorithms.jl).

-The performance can be summarized as follows:
+On these examples, the performance of the solvers can be summarized as follows:

 - **Function and gradient evaluations:** **TR** and **R2N** are the most efficient choices when aiming to minimize both.
 - **Function evaluations only:** **LM** is preferable when the problem is a nonlinear least squares problem, as it achieves the lowest number of function evaluations.